facebookresearch/muss/documentations/PortugueseModel_en.md

 8. Clone the code from Github: `git clone git@github.com:facebookresearch/muss.git`
 9. Navigate to the project folder: `cd muss/`
 10. Execute `pip install -e .`
-11. Follow  [this tutorial](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu?hl=pt-br#verify-driver-install)to install GPU drivers on VM.
+11. Follow  [this tutorial](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu?hl=pt-br#verify-driver-install) to install GPU drivers on VM.
 12. Follow  [this tutorial](https://cloud.google.com/compute/docs/gpus/monitor-gpus#use-virtualenv_1) to configure GPU telemetry on the VM so you can monitor its performance while running model trainings.
 13. pload the files with the text corpus to the VM.
 See [this tutorial](https://cloud.google.com/compute/docs/instances/transfer-files?hl=pt-br#upload-to-the-vm) on how to send and receive files to the VM.
 The folder where the files will be saved doesn't matter (by default it's a folder with your username in \home), because muss takes the path as a parameter.